childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 **Verifying Hadoop is running successfully on GlusterFS**

-In a browser, launch the Hadoop JobTracker UI by navigating to http://<JobTrackerHostName>:50030 Under the TaskTracker nodes, verify that all the hosts listed within the Hadoop Slaves have reported in.
-If a host is missing, Go to JobTracker, verify that all the TaskTrackers reported in.
+In a browser, launch the Hadoop JobTracker UI by navigating to http://<$MasterServer>:50030 Under the TaskTracker nodes, verify that all the hosts listed within the Hadoop Slaves have reported in.
+If a host is missing, shell into that host and take a look at the files within $HADOOP_HOME/logs to check for errors when the process attempted to start.

+** Running a sample Hadoop Job **

+Navigate to $HADOOP_HOME and run the following:

+bin/hadoop jar hadoop-examples-<$VERSION>.jar teragen 10000 in-dir

+and then once TeraGen has complete, run

+bin/hadoop jar hadoop-examples-<$VERSION>.jar terasort in-dir out-dir